impostorsguides/impostorsguides.github.io/index.md

 # Who is this site for?

 Any developer who aspires to level up, but who feels like working on mission-critical open-source apps is "out of their league".
-If you've ever said to yourself "I'd never be able to understand (codebase XYZ), only rockstar 10x ninjas* can grok that", this site is for you.
+If you've ever said to yourself "Maybe an engineering manager or a staff engineer could grok that, but I'd never be able to", this site is for you.

-\* do people still talk like that?

 # Who is this site *not* for?